 Note that in a question the ‘is’ comes before the ‘he’ but in a statement ‘he’ comes before the ‘is’.
 It sounds like a very important grammar concept to me but it was only mentioned in passing.
 When I work with my classmate in pairs to do the exercises, I had to explain from the start again to my classmate about the inversion of word order because it wasn’t explained in detail by the instructor.

 Save for the activities and games, the actual content that we were learning was extremely boring.
 I am also left confused a lot of times during class as well.
 Traditional language learning focuses on situational dialogues instead of grammar concepts.
 And I can’t see myself getting anywhere after 30 hours of lessons.

-A lot of the newer online Korean learning materials, including those I recommend in the Miss Elly Korean self study guide, shift the emphasis to grammar concepts.
+A lot of the newer online Korean learning materials, including those I recommend here, shift the emphasis to grammar concepts.
 I often find them to do a better job in explaining the language basic concepts in more detail and more clearly, using more examples.
 To contrast with the lesson plan above, here are some common first lessons in Korean from online course materials:

 After learning the Korean alphabet, we learn about to-be verb (is, am, are) and the sentence structure of Subject-verb-object.
 We learn about the articles ‘a’, ‘an’ and ‘the’.
 Pronouns ‘I’, ‘You’, ‘We’, ‘They’ and ‘this’, ‘that’ are also taught.
 With these concepts we can study a large variety of examples: